qbradq/romulus/README.md

       bne loop
     rts

+### Scope labels
+The scope keyword introduces a named lexical scope for the labels found within.
+The named lexical scope lasts until the terminating brace.
+The scope keyword itself defines a label of the same name.
+Labels within the scope may be referenced directly by code within the scope.
+From outside the scope the dotted scope label form must be used.

+  // The scope keyword can be used as handy function enclosures scope myFunc {
+    fast byte counter
+    lda 0
+    sta counter
+    loop:
+      dec counter
+      bne loop
+    rts
+  }
+  jsr myFunc
+  lda myFunc.counter

 ## Data generation
 Raw data must often be defined directly within source code.
 The following keywords accomplish this.